My rough and ready attempt at showing distribution (concentration) of families in Norwich, 1901 census to about 1920 is on Google Maps.

 Extract from National Gazetteer 1868:

 pronounced Haysbro.
-On the coast a few miles north east from Worstead and some of the Watts family lived here (may still do!).
+On the coast a few miles north east from Worstead and some of the Watts family lived here (some may still do!).
 1861 population: 584.

 - Norfolk Museums.

-- Norman Foundation (if that doesn’t work, this alternative may do) Founded on death of Alderman Norman, 1724, Norwich, for education of male descendants of close relatives.
+- Norman Foundation Founded on death of Alderman Norman, 1724, Norwich, for education of male descendants of close relatives.
 Some of our relatives by marriage attended the resulting school.
 Note the practice of ‘Norman’ appearing as a middle name, not just for male offspring, presumably to indicate the family connection and eligibility.

 - Norfolk Record Office.